cryptotechguru/EDENomicon/Projects/Metatron_Protocol_Launch/README.md

 1. Sprint 4: EDA Pilot Configuration and Support
 1. Sprint 5: Sustaining, Postmortem, Presentation for Global Promotion

-Because of the scarcity of expert resources and to allow coordination time with the EDA Pilot efforts, we are proposing a plan that stretches out over 20 weeks with 2 python programmers committed to ~20 hours / week. @macterra will provide architecture and technology guidance for Metatron while @flaxscrip will manage the overall effort.
+Because of the scarcity of expert resources and to allow coordination time with the EDA Pilot efforts, we are proposing a plan that stretches out over 20 weeks with 2 python programmers committed to ~20 hours / week. [@macterra](https://macterra.github.io/macterra-space/) will provide architecture and technology guidance for Metatron while [@flaxscrip](https://flaxscrip.github.io/flaxscrip-space/) will manage the overall effort to completion. [aiggdev](https://github.com/aiggdev) is our main Python developer, and we are looking for a *filecoin-tbd* resource.

 The draft plan proposes a series of 16 deliverables that stretches out through the 20 weeks.
 Each deliverable can be defined as a Bounty that will be assigned to the appropriate Players.
 Upon completion of a deliverable, 1/16th of the project's budget would be awarded to the contributors.
 Each bounty can specify custom allocation of the payment to the participating players.

 ![Metatron Project Deliverables](Metatron_Project_Deliverables.png)

-## Project Management and governance
+## Project Management and Governance

-There is a pre-Filecoin history to the project that can be preserved with the continued use of EDENomicon as an open governance and transparent project management methodology.
+There is a pre-Filecoin history to the project that can be preserved with the continued use of [EDENomicon](https://nomicon.edenprotocol.io/) as an open governance and transparent project management methodology.
 If a "clean slate" is desired, we could fork a new Nomicon game specifically for this launch.
 This will be determined after discussion with the Filecoin Foundation team.

-Nomicon is an open project management methodology that @macterra and @flaxscrip have used successfully in numerous other software projects.
+Nomicon is an open project management methodology that we have used successfully in numerous other software projects.
 For more information, please visit the [Software Development Game](https://nomicon.edenprotocol.io/Nomicon/) page on the EDENomicon.

 [![The Software Development Game](What_is_Nomicon.png)](https://nomicon.edenprotocol.io/Nomicon/SDG.pdf)

 ## Join Us!

 We welcome contributions and participation from everyone.
 Please engage through the EDENomicon game and discussions.
 Thank you for helping us achieve a successful launch of Metatron.

+An [ODS](https://www.libreoffice.org/discover/what-is-opendocument/) version of this draft plan can be downloaded [here](Metatron_Plan_v.0.1.ods).